rampantepsilon/epsilonpkmnchallenge/README.md

 <p>You can download the files yourself and set everything up within Firebase or you can visit <a href='https://epsilonpkmnchallenge.firebaseapp.com'>epsilonpkmnchallenge.firebaseapp.com</a> and play there.</p>

+<p>If you have any feedback or suggestions for this challenge, please contact me on Discord @ RampantEpsilon#7868</p>

 <h2>Future Plans</h2>
 <ul>
   <li>Add Sword/Shield DLC Pokemon (Awaiting June/December Releases)</li>